On the Generalization Bounds of Symbolic Regression with Genetic Programming: Setup

 We also assume that the output of the tree varies smoothly with respect to the learnable constants. \begin{definition}[Coefficient-Lipschitz sensitivity] There exists a quantity $G > 0$ such that for all $T \in \cT_{s,D}$, all $\theta,\theta'\in\Theta_{p(T)}(R)$, and all $x\in\cX$,

 \end{definition}

 The above condition is satisfied whenever the gradient with respect to the parameters is uniformly bounded: $\norm{\nabla_\theta f_{T,\theta}(x)}_2 \leq G$.
-In SR practice, the constant $G$ typically depends on the stability of operators (e.g., protected division or exponentials), restrictions on the input domain, and scaling of the expressions.
+In SR practice, the constant $G$ typically depends on the stability of operators, restrictions on the input domain, and scaling of the expressions.